Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 ### RT Pipeline

-The entire ray traversal through the scene is handled by a Vulkan Ray Tracing Pipeline and not my custom code.
+The entire ray traversal through the scene is handled by a Vulkan Ray Tracing Pipeline and not my own code.
 Why?
 Because It's faster, unlike doing everything in compute shaders, it enables you to use specialized RT cores on modern GPUs.
 And It's way simpler, You don't have to code your own BVH, ray geometry intersections etc. all of that is handled for you, so it is generally faster to deploy.
 I won't go over how the ray tracing pipeline and acceleration structure are initialized in this readme, but I can recommend [this tutorial](https://nvpro-samples.github.io/vk_raytracing_tutorial_KHR/) if you're interested in that.
 I'll only be doing a general overview of the crucial components inside the shaders.

 ### Shader types
 The Vulkan Ray Tracing Pipeline is fairly flexible because it's made out of several programmable shader stages.
 These shader stages are designed to handle different aspects of ray traversal and interaction with the scene.
 There are 5 types of these shaders but I'm using only 3 of them: